From July 04 to July 20, 2018

 Next slide

-• Collect corals to perform analyses of the lipids, proteins and sugars present in their tissues.
+• Collect corals for analysis of lipids, proteins and sugars in their tissues.

-• Perform incubations onboard in glass chambers to estimate the carbon budget of corals.
+• Perform on-board incubations in glass chambers to estimate the corals’ carbon budget.

-• Feed various colonies with tagged prey to study their nutrition.
+• Feed different colonies with marked prey to study their nutrition.

-All these samples will be subsequently analysed in the laboratories of the CSM.
+All these samples will subsequently be analyzed in the CSM laboratories.

 Life at -300 metres?
 Corals in Norway?

-View of the coral reefs of Norway through the camera of the Jago submersible ©JAGO_GEOMAR_POS525
+View of Norway’s coral reefs through the camera of the submersible Jago ©JAGO_GEOMAR_POS525

-Lophelia pertusa, a magnificent white/pink coral with branches, can live between 80 metres and more than 3 000 metres depth, but most often at depths of 200 to 1 000 metres where sunlight no longer penetrates.
+Lophelia pertusa, a magnificent white/pink coral with branches, can live at depths ranging from 80 meters to over 3,000 meters, but most often at depths of 200 to 1,000 meters where light no longer reaches.

-Another frequently encountered species is Madrepora Oculata, pink orange coloured with a very distinctive zigzag skeleton.
+Another frequently encountered species is Madrepora Oculata, a pinkish-orange color with a distinctive zigzag skeleton.

-These two species have a calcareous skeleton, they are scleractinians.
+These two species have a calcareous skeleton and are called scleractinians.

-So how do these species survive, what are their physiological characteristics?
-Those were the questions of the scientists.
+So how do these species survive, and what are their physiological characteristics?

 Lophelia pertusa